selfcustody/krux/README.md

 ```

 ## Install krux and dev tools
 The krux code is a Python package that should be installed with [Poetry](https://python-poetry.org/).
+To generate a new `poetry.lock` file use: `poetry lock --no-update`.
 ```bash
 pip install poetry
 poetry install